 When these objects are pasted, they are converted to the following types in Studio:

-SVG is a common vector file format that can be exported by many different design tools including Photoshop, Illustrator, Figma, etc. This makes SVG ideal for importing vector content from these applications since Studio cannot import their file formats directly.
+SVG is a common vector file format that can be exported by many different design tools like Photoshop, Illustrator, and Figma.
+Since Studio cannot import their file formats directly, SVG is ideal for importing vector content from these applications.